hit-mc/LocationMessage/README.md

 ## what is this?

-This is a library that converts `position` into an `RTextList` in MCDR.
+This is a library that converts `Location` into an `RTextList` in MCDR.
 Provide a unified interface for all services that need to broadcast or query location.

 ## interface prototype